androidealp/droide-listcategory/README.md

 ## Releases

-In this version 1.0, the plugin restricts the term of the url "categories" to generate the customized layout.
+In this version 1.0, the plugin restricts the term of the url "categorias" to generate the customized layout.

 ## Upcoming Updates